zephyrproject-rtos/zephyr/boards/xtensa/esp32/doc/esp32.rst

 You can skip locally installing and configuring the Zephyr build system by using pre-made the ``svendowideit/zephyr-esp32`` Docker image.

-For example, to build the ``hello_world`` sample:
+For example, to build the ``hello_world`` sample and flash it when its attached to ttyUSB0:

 .. code-block:: console

-   docker run --rm -it -w /arm svendowideit/zephyr-esp32 sh -c "cmake -DBOARD=esp32 /zephyr/samples/hello_world && make flash"
+   docker run --rm -it --device /dev/ttyUSB0:/dev/ttyUSB0 -w /esp32 svendowideit/zephyr-esp32 sh -c "cmake -DBOARD=esp32 /zephyr/samples/hello_world && make flash"

 Set up build environment